 Making an armed forces injury claim

-Accident Advice Helpline was set up many years ago to help people win justice and compensation for injuries that were caused through somebody else’s negligence.
-When you make the call, one of our expert solicitors will be allocated to your case and will deal with all the paperwork, so you won’t have to fill out any forms.
+Accident Advice Helpline was established in the year 2000, to help people win justice and compensation for injuries that were caused through somebody else’s negligence.
+When you get in touch, you can chat to one of our advisers about your claim and avail of our free initial advice.
+Alternatively, you can ask that one of our expert solicitors is allocated to your case.
+They will deal with all the paperwork, so you won’t have to fill out any long forms.

-Most cases can be dealt with over the telephone and you probably won’t have to attend a Court hearing either.
-Accident Advice Helpline’s solicitor may arrange for another doctor’s appointment so you will have an independent medical assessment supporting your armed forces injury claim.
+Most cases can be dealt with over the telephone and you probably won’t have to attend a court hearing either.
+Your solicitor may arrange for another doctor’s appointment, so you will have an independent medical assessment supporting your Armed Forces injury claim.